srfrog/go-relax/README.md

 ## Features

 - Helps build API's that follow the REST concept using ROA principles.
-- Built-in support of HATEOAS constraint with Link header (and soon JSON-LD).
+- Built-in support of HATEOAS constraint with Web Linking header tags.
 - Follows REST "best practices", with inspiration from Heroku and GitHub.
 - Works fine along with ``http.ServeMux`` or independently as ``http.Handler``
 - Supports different media types, and **mixed** for requests and responses.